graymeta/terraform12-aws-platform/docs/platform.md

   * Large
     * `terraform apply -var-files=sizing_large.tfvars`

+**Note:** If choosing to deploy the optional GrayMeta ML Services, see [MLservices.md](MLservices.md) for deployment instructions prior to deploying the platform.

 ### Post steps
 * After the apply.
 Create a CNAME from your `dns_name` to the value of the `GrayMetaPlatformEndpoint` output.
 This needs to be publicly resolvable.
 * Load `https://dns_name` where _dns\_name_ is the name you chose above.
 The default username is `admin@graymeta.com`.
 The password is set to the instance ID of one of the Services nodes of the platform.
 These are tagged with the name `GrayMetaPlatform-${platform_instance_id}-Services` in the EC2 console.
 There should be at least 2 nodes running.
 Try the instance ID of both.
 After logging in for the first time, change the password of the `admin@graymeta.com` account.
 Create other accounts as necessary.